Brandon Berry, Ph.D.

 Specialty: Medical Sociology, Social Psychology, Cognition & Memory, Science and Technology

-Brandon Berry is a postdoctoral fellow at the Betty Irene Moore School of Nursing.
+Brandon Berry is a postdoctoral scholar at the Betty Irene Moore School of Nursing.
 Specializing in medical sociology, social psychology, cognition and memory, he conducts research in the social consequences of new medical technology, the social psychology of scientific work and the social psychology of forgetfulness and cognitive decline.

 Berry is mentored by Assistant Professor Ester Carolina Apesoa-Varano.
 In a current ethnographic book project, “Dummy Medicine: Training American Doctors with Simulated Human Bodies,” he and a co-author investigate the social context and consequences of using simulated human bodies, such as high-fidelity mannequins, to train medical doctors.
 He also currently investigates how social relationships between academic bench scientists influence their scientific work.
 The study, “The Social Psychology of Scientific Work," involves collecting data through participant-observation of lab and collaborative team meetings and 50 in-depth interviews with scientists.